 Short stature associated with Noonan syndrome can be treated effectively with growth hormone and is an approved indication by the US Food and Drug Administration (FDA).
 (See "Treatment of growth hormone deficiency in children".)

-A few reports describe growth hormone treatment of individuals with Russell-Silver syndrome (which was given based on the indication of growth hormone therapy for individuals born small for gestational age) [92-94].
-These individuals had a modest growth response to growth hormone.
-When growth hormone was started at a young age, the mean adult height in treated subjects was -1.3 SD, compared with an adult height of -3.6 to -2.9 SD in untreated subjects with this disorder .
-Of note, individuals with the hypomethylation defect tend to have inappropriately high levels of IGF-I and IGFBP-3, suggesting a reduced sensitivity to IGF-I [90,95].
+A few reports suggest modest efficacy of growth hormone (GH) treatment of individuals with Silver-Russell syndrome; the growth hormone was given based on the indication for individuals born small for gestational age [95-99].
+When GH was started at a young age, the mean adult height in treated subjects was -1.3 standard deviations (SD) , compared with an adult height of -4.2 to -2.9 SD in untreated subjects with this disorder [96,100].
+In a separate large study, mean adult height in GH-treated subjects was -2.17 SD, despite a mean total height gain of 1.3 SD .
+A comparison group of children born SGA, but without Silver-Russell syndrome, had somewhat better adult height outcomes (mean –1.65 SD).
+Of note, individuals with the hypomethylation defect tend to have inappropriately high levels of IGF-I and IGFBP-3, suggesting a reduced sensitivity to IGF-I [93,102].

 Other causes of short stature that may be pathologic — Some individuals with apparent ISS may have underlying disorders that are pathologic but not diagnosed during a standard evaluation.
 If the short stature is severe, these patients warrant a detailed evaluation and ongoing monitoring for the possibility of subclinical underlying systemic disease.
 These patients also are candidates for growth hormone therapy.
 (See 'Idiopathic short stature' above and "Diagnostic approach to children and adolescents with short stature" and "Growth hormone treatment for idiopathic short stature".)